IrinaMax/Demos/spatial-analysis/ReadMe.md

 #### Cordinate Reference Systems

-It's important to understand the CRS.
+It's important to understand Coordinate Reference Systems (CRS).
 These are very helpful in geocoding data in space.
-There are two types of Coordinate Reference Systems (CRS) namely:
+There are two types of CRS namely:

 1. Geographic Coordinate System (longitude, latitude) e.g WGS84
 2. Cartesian/Projected/Planar Coordinate System (x, y)

-The Projected Coordinate Reference System consists of several systems like:
+The Projected Coordinate Reference System consists of several systems categorized into two main classes, namely:

 1. State Plane (NADS 83): This is mostly used in the United States e.g Nevada State Plane NADS83.
-2. UTM e.g Nevada (UTM Zone 11N), South Africa (UTM Zones 34S & 35S)
+2. Universal Transverse Mercator (UTM) e.g Nevada (UTM Zone 11N), South Africa (UTM Zones 34S & 35S)

 If you see coordinate data that is in the following format, then it's in a Geographic Coordinate Systems.

 1.  (-94.324, 42.234)
-2.  («33.33 44.4», «33d19'47"N 44d23.9'E», «38SMB4488», «38n 444000 3688000»)
+2. (33.33 44.4), (33d19'47"N 44d23.9'E), (38SMB4488), (38n 444000 3688000)

 Datums: Datums are sets of parameters and ground control points defining local coordinate systems.
 Examples: WGS84, NADS83

 We now have a spatial points data frame with the right coordinate system and time data.
-We should probably save a copy of this as an R data file and as an ESRI shapefile.
+We should probably save a copy of this as an R data file.

 ``` r
 ## So we can quickly read in our processed data without having to re-process it.